-The Academy provided comprehensive health care benefits to retired teachers and their dependents through the State Teachers Retirement System (STRS), and to retired non-certified employees and their dependents through the School Employees Retirement System (SERS).
+The Academy provides comprehensive health care benefits to retired teachers and their dependents through the State Teachers Retirement System Ohio (STRS Ohio), and to retired non-certified employees and their dependents through the School Employees Retirement System (SERS).
 Benefits include hospitalization, physicians' fees, prescription drugs and reimbursement of monthly Medicare premiums.
 Benefit provisions and the obligations to contribute are established by the Systems based on authority granted by State statute.
 Both systems are funded on a pay-as-you-go basis.

-STRS retirees who participated in the DB or combined plans and their dependents are eligible for health care coverage.
-The STRS Board has statutory authority over how much, if any, of the health care costs will be absorbed by STRS.
+All STRS Ohio retirees who participated in the DB or combined plans and their dependents are eligible for health care coverage.
+The STRS Ohio Board has statutory authority over how much, if any, of the health care costs will be absorbed by STRS Ohio.
 All benefit recipients pay a portion of health care cost in the form of a monthly premium.
-By law, the cost of coverage paid from STRS funds is included in the employer contribution rate, currently 14 percent of covered payroll.
-For the fiscal year ended June 30, 2006, the STRS Board allocated employer contributions equal to 1 percent of covered payroll to the Health Care Reserve Fund.
+By law, the cost of coverage paid from STRS Ohio funds is included in the employer contribution rate, currently 14 percent of covered payroll.
+For the fiscal year ended June 30, 2007, the STRS Ohio Board allocated employer contributions equal to 1 percent of covered payroll to the Health Care Reserve Fund.

-NOTES TO BASIC FINANCIAL STATEMENTS FOR THE PERIOD AUGUST 23, 2005 THROUGH JUNE 30, 2006
+NOTES TO BASIC FINANCIAL STATEMENTS FOR FISCAL YEAR ENDED JUNE 30, 2007